cube-drone/rt0/players-guide/src/player/injuries.md

 If a player receives a second Major injury while they already have a Major Injury, instead give them a Critical Injury.

-Generally, the AID or MISC check to downgrade Major injuries to Minor ones is Hard, at least.

 ### Broken Arm
 * While you have a Broken Arm, you are `Weak`.
 * This overrides any character traits you might already have (if you were Strong, now you are Weak).